 Nobody wants to die, but we all do at some point.
-Hospice care confronts not whether you want to die but how you want to die.
+Hospice care will not prevent your death, but will help you in how you want to die.

 - If you care for someone with a grave illness, or if you care for an older adult relative, hospice care is an option that can be beneficial to you, your family, and the dying person.